 Sandra Gail Lambert

-Sandra Gail Lambert writes fiction and memoir that explores the intersections of disability, queerness, desire, and aging.
+Sandra Gail Lambert is a writer.
+Her essays, novels, and short stories explore the intersections of disability, queerness, lesbian desire, and aging.

-She is the author of My Withered Legs and Other Essays as well as the Lammy-nominated memoir A Certain Loneliness.
-She’s written two novels: The Sacrifice Zone: An Environmental Thriller and The River’s Memory.
+She is the author of My Withered Legs and Other Essays, a 2025 Publishing Triangle and Lambda Literary Award finalist, as well as the memoir A Certain Loneliness, which was also a Lammy Finalist.
+She’s published two novels: The Sacrifice Zone: An Environmental Thriller and The River’s Memory.

-Her writing has been widely anthologized and has been accepted by a variety of journals including The New York Times, The Sun Magazine, Uncharted, Narratively, Orion, The Millions and The Paris Review.
+Her writing is widely anthologized and has been accepted by a variety of journals including The New York Times, The Sun Magazine, Uncharted, Narratively, Orion, The Millions and The Paris Review.
 She is an NEA Creative Writing Fellow.

 News & Events